 The geographic footprint of Ann Arbor’s workforce may be different than you’d expect.
 In total, Ann Arbor is a “net importer” of jobs — meaning during the day, more people are commuting to work in Ann Arbor than are leaving.
 Data show that about 100,000 people drive into Washtenaw County to work, about 88,000 live and work in Washtenaw County, and about 60,000 people live here and work elsewhere.
 Over 1,000,000 people live within a 30-minute drive time of Ann Arbor.
 But at the company level, the makeup could look different.
 Here’s an example of workers for a cybersecurity company, based in Ann Arbor — you can see how many people are driving in from Detroit, Oakland County, Brighton, Howell, and other regions.
 It’s not uncommon for some companies to find talent willing to commute from northern Ohio or Windsor, Canada.

 According to research conducted by the Chicago Booth School of Business,Ann Arbor ranks #11 for remote work nationally.
 According to this research, 37 percent of U.S. jobs can plausibly be performed at home (accounting for 46 percent of all wages).
 This ranking indicates a “readiness” to shift to remote work, with a high concentration of remote-ready employees in a relatively small population.

 Snapshot: Employee Distribution

 One Ann Arbor-based cybersecurity company employs more than 200 people living in Washtenaw County and throughout the region.

 The SPARK Talent Portal: A free online job posting system that spotlights executive and knowledge-based positions as well as internships and entry-level positions.
+Check out the portal.